Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Alcohol is the most abused substance among teens in the United States.
 Many teens struggle with alcohol abuse and addiction, which can have serious consequences.

 In some instances, teens might require professional treatment.
-It’s worth finding a rehab center that caters to youth, regardless of its proximity.
+Regardless of proximity, finding a rehab center that caters to youth is worth finding.

 According to the NIAAA, in 2019:8